 Books, magazines and other information tends to be produced in contracted braille, to cut down on size.
 Contracted braille produces much less bulky books and magazines!

-Both versions of braille is produced in most countries.
+Both versions of braille are produced in most countries.
 Over recent years there has been increased production of uncontracted braille in several European countries.
 This is to increase readership and encourage more blind and partially sighted people to learn it.